na-na-hi/renget/archive/cpu-lora.md

 Obviously you will need to adjust step 4 to specify your actual base model name, training data name, sample start string, and the number of threads (physical processors) in your system.
 See my [other guide](https://rentry.org/llama-cpp-conversions) if you need to convert your model to [FP32 GGUF](https://rentry.org/llama-cpp-conversions#converting-models-to-gguf) (FP16 currently doesn't work), or [other quantized formats](https://rentry.org/llama-cpp-conversions#quantizing-models).

-!!! warning The above command uses the default values for a ton of settings.
+!!! info The above command uses the default values for a ton of settings.
     Go through [Appendix C](#appendix-c-finetuneexe-usage) for examples and tips to greatly improve the LoRA quality.

 !!! info See [Appendix B](#appendix-b-training-example) for a full training example using training data/chat logs from SillyTavern.